Ovid/git-workflow/README.md

 In other words, it cleanly rebases your code on top of master, even if you have uncommitted changes.

+## Pushing back to origin

+For many workflows, you will need to create a pull request (or merge request, if you're using gitlab).
+The easiest way to ensure that `origin` always has the latest changes is to use:

+    git pushback

+That only works on branches.
+It's equivalent to:

+    git push --set-upstream origin your-branch-name

+If you must force the push, use `--force`.
+Use this only if you know what this is and why you want it.
+It's probably safe if you are the only person working on this branch and you don't have it checked out anywhere else.

+    git pushback -f
+    # or
+    git pushback --force

 ## Merging into the default branch